-Acadian has moved from a fully internalized workforce to a largely owner-operator or contractor-based organization for all harvesting, transportation and timberland management.
-This has resulted in a flexible cost structure enabling Acadian to vary its harvesting levels to adapt to market conditions.
+Acadian's harvesting, transportation and timberland management is largely performed by owner-operators and contractors.
+This results in a flexible cost structure enabling Acadian to vary its harvesting levels to adapt to market conditions.

 Maintain distribution channels for all products